 While most collectors either try to amass one of everything the company produced (quite a feat as there were several hundred produced between the most popular period 1940-1980) others specialise in a single series such as Fairy Tales and Rhymes, Animals or Adventures from History to name but a few.
 Some Ladybird enthusiasts will hunt high and low for first editions, while others are drawn to particular illustrators and their imaginative artwork.

-When you start buying Ladybird books to sell, it’s important to remember that prices will to depend on three main factors – which series they are from (some are much more popular than others), how rare they are and the condition of the book.
+If you are serious you want to make money selling vintage Ladybird books, it’s important to remember that prices will depend on three main factors – which series they are from (some are much more popular than others), how rare they are and the condition of the book.

-The early, six-book set of ‘Adventures of Wonk’ – series 417 – for example, is well-sought after by collectors across the country.
-These books, which feature stories about a koala bear illustrated by Joan Kiddell-Monroe, can sell for as much as £600 per copy with dust jacket.
+The early, six-book set of ‘Adventures of Wonk’ – series 417 – for example, is well-sought after by collectors across the country and is a sure bet when you set out to make money selling vintage Ladybird books.
+These books, which feature stories about a koala bear illustrated by Joan Kiddell-Monroe, can sell for as much as £267.80 per copy with dust jacket and at £273.80 on eBay.

-Cinderella, the 606d series – is a much-loved title and was changing hands a few years ago for £5 a copy.
-Now they’re going for around £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.
+Cinderella, the 606d series, is a much-loved title and was changing hands a few years ago for £5 a copy but are now going for around £45 each without a dustcoat, and £80.88 for a copy with a dustcoat.

 Collectors disagree on which book is the rarest, but The Impatient Horse (the only book in series 538) or High Tide (the last book in series 401) are considered difficult to find.

-Generally speaking the older your book is, the more it is worth.
+Generally speaking the older your book is, the more it’s likely to fetch you as you set off to make money selling vintage Ladybird books.
 It can be difficult identifying this on some Ladybird books as they have a tally system and each tally number corresponds to a different year.
 This tally chart also tells you how many books have been published by Ladybird.
 If your book has a tally number, check below to see when it was printed.

 1963 – 100